Open Arms (SZA song): Release

 During a Billboard cover story published in November 2022, SZA revealed the album title, as well as the release date which was scheduled sometime next month.
 She posted the album's track list on Twitter on December 5, and SOS was released four days later.
 "Open Arms" appears as the 20th out of 23 tracks.
 The song had its live performance debut during the SOS Tour, an international tour in support of the album.

 Commercial performance

 Upon the album's release, "Open Arms" charted in Canada, the United States, and Australia.
 The song peaked in those countries at numbers 51, 54, and 81, respectively.
-It peaked at number 24 on the US Hot R&B/Hip-Hop Songs chart and number 67 on the Billboard Global 200, In 2024, the song was certified platinum by the Recording Industry Association of America for selling over 1,000,000 units.
+It peaked at number 24 on the US Hot R&B/Hip-Hop Songs chart and number 67 on the Billboard Global 200, In 2026, the song was certified triple platinum by the Recording Industry Association of America for selling over 3,000,000 units.

 That same year, "Open Arms" began entering more national charts, as it experienced a resurgence in consumption.
 It entered the New Zealand chart in 2024, peaking at number 29 there.
 In 2025, it peaked at number 91 in Ireland, 63 in the UK, and 37 in the Philippines.